-The costs of a car accident often go beyond hospital and medical care bills.
+The costs of a car crash accident often go beyond hospital and medical care bills.
 Serious car accident injuries, such as head or spinal cord injuries, can often require time off of work, extended hospital stays, surgeries, weeks to years of physical therapy, and reduced overall quality of life causing emotional and financial burdens for years to come.
 The insurance companies will often hire attorneys determined to avoid fully compensating you for your injuries.
 They may use tactics such as devaluing your losses or denying a valid claim to save money.
 Don’t let this happen to you.

 Although they are often referred to as car accidents, traffic collisions are not accidental.
 They are preventable incidents that often trace back to negligence.
 A driver is negligent when his or her carelessness causes injury or harm.
-Every year, negligent drivers cause thousands of car accidents in Georgia.
+Every year, negligent drivers cause thousands of car crashes in Georgia.
 Many types of driver negligence contribute to motor vehicle collisions:

 Sometimes, a motor vehicle collision stems not from the preventable negligence of a driver but from the party in charge of roadway maintenance.
-These crashes can come from:
+These car crashes can come from:

 Determining the cause of your car accident is necessary if you wish to file an insurance claim or personal injury lawsuit in Georgia.
 This is because Georgia is a fault-based state.
-In a fault-based state, the person or party at fault for causing a motor vehicle accident is who must pay for injuries and losses through insurance.
+In a fault-based state, the person or party at fault for causing motor vehicle accidents is who must pay for injuries and losses through insurance.
 If a negligent driver crashed into you, that driver is responsible for paying your financial damages through his or her insurance coverage.

 Another Georgia car accident law to know is the car accident statute of limitations.
 A statute of limitations is a deadline for filing an injury claim.
 With only a few exceptions, if you miss the statute of limitations, you are barred from recovery.
-In Georgia, you have no more than two years from the date of your car accident to bring a claim against the negligent party.
+In Georgia, you have no more than two years from the date of your auto accident to bring a claim against the negligent party.
 However, if you are filing a claim for property damage only, you have four years.